 And what about us?

-My most essential family travel item is my camera.
+My most essential family travel item is my canon 5d mark iii.
 Being able to look back on the special moments we have had as a family when we travel is priceless to me.
 I find that sometimes I forget some of the small details…or how quickly children can grow but one glimpse of a photograph takes me straight back to that magic time, even if I have forgotten my kid’s underpants that trip.

 Do you think we forgot anything?
-We would love to hear what extras you would add to the list.
+We would love to hear what extras you would add for things to pack for vacation.